ElviraMiro/pusher-client-node/README.md

-# Pusher Node.js Client
+# Pusher/Slanger Node.js Client

-This library is an open source client that allows Node.js applications to connect to the [Pusher webservice](http://pusherapp.com/).
+This library (forked from dirkbonhomme/pusher-client-node) is an open source client that allows Node.js applications to connect to the
+[Pusher webservice](http://pusherapp.com/) or [Slanger](https://github.com/stevegraham/slanger).
 It aims to be fully compatible and up-to-date with Pusher's official [JavaScript client](https://github.com/pusher/pusher-js/)

 The largest part of this documentation is a direct copy of the [Pusher JavaScript](https://github.com/pusher/pusher-js/blob/master/README.markdown)